gcrodriguez/RoboND-Rover-Project-/writeup_template.md

 ## Project: Search and Sample Return
-###Objectives:In this work the goal is to make a rover move autonomously in order to map the environment and search dor yellow rocks.
+###Objectives: In this work the goal is to make a rover move autonomously in order to map the environment and search dor yellow rocks.
+Through the images capture by the rover the navigable path, obstacles and collectible rocks are identified and updated to the map according to the rover displacemnt.

 ---

 **The goals / steps of this project are the following:**